mfaizan9218/ai-product-research-tool/readme.md

 ## Notes

 - This is a frontend portfolio demonstration.
 - AI-generated outputs are simulated locally.
+- Includes a **BYOAI (Bring Your Own AI)** configuration interface designed for future integration with providers such as OpenAI or Google Gemini.

-- No external AI services or API keys are used.
+- No external AI services or API keys are currently required.
 - User data is stored locally using browser localStorage.